CUBoulder-2018spring-ML4HCI/G-ClsReg-EyeTracker3D/readme.md

 ## ML Choices

-For the classification side of our project, we decided to use a KNN algorithim.
+For the classification side of our project, we decided to use a KNN algorithim with an N value of 2.
 We chose this due to the fact that the analysis of our data centers around the actual locations that the user is looking at on the "plane" of the flat screen.
+The two-dimensional feature space that the points construct lends itself greatly to the general theory behind the KNN algorithim.
+We chose our N value in order to smooth out erroneous data and noise which will naturally occur when using a tool as finnicky as the Tobii machine.

-For the regression side of our data, we chose to incorporate a linear regression-type model so that we could construct an accurate function to represent where our user's eyes are looking without having to programatically write it ourselves.
+For the regression side of our data, we chose to incorporate a linear regression model so that we could construct an accurate function to represent where our user's eyes are looking without having to programatically write it ourselves.
+The axes had a maximum and a minimum which we could configure within
+Wekinator.

 ## Architecture